HailToTheSnail/Pokemon-Campaign-Notes/content/Sessions - GM/Session 2.md

 	- Job: Trainer
 	- Affection: Neutral
 	- Voice and Inflection: confident and boisterous, trying to look cool in front of the younger kids
+	- Appearance: You see a young teen standing
 	- NPC Dialogue Lines (what they know):
 		- Dialogue 1: Introduces himself as Adolescent Joey and his two friends as Sammy and Samantha.
 		- Dialogue 2: He admits that he wants to become the bestest trainer in the world.